kanthaus/kanthaus.online/user/pages/10.about/50.visiting/default.en.md

 - There is a record of people who come by.
 Tell us if you don't want your name to appear on there!
 - You can use out internet connection, but never up- or download any illegal content.
 - We won't reserve a private room for you if you don't explicitly ask for it.
 There are only 4 private rooms and we prefer them to be occupied only if there is a real need for privacy.
 Our [room booking system](https://gitlab.com/kanthaus/kanthaus-public/blob/master/drafts/privateRoomBooking.md) is still a work-in-progress and may be subject to change, the underlying thoughts, however, are quite figured out.
+- We have neighbours.
+Respect them regarding noise (be quiet after 22.00) or your wish about a fire in the garden (not every day).

 ## Resources we have
 - Water: drinkable water comes out of the taps.
 There is the possibility to shower hot.